zubeydesisman/programming-univbasics-4-building-nested-hashes-code-along-seattle-web-100719/README.md

 ![](http://learn-co-curriculum.s3.amazonaws.com/nested-hashes-romeo-juliet.png)

 What we have here is a nested data structure.
 There are different levels or tiers of information.
-On the top tier, we have the family names.
+On the top tier, we have family names.
 Beneath that we have key characters, and beneath that we have their attributes.
 We have an additional layer of the hero/heroine's friends because there are multiple friends.
 Now that we have a sense of the structure that our collection of